apernet/hysteria-website/docs/docs/getting-started/Installation.md

   acme:
 ```

-`NET_ADMIN` is only required when port hopping is enabled.
+The capability `NET_ADMIN` is only required when port hopping is enabled.